darynforman/gratitude-jar1/README.md

 - `SESSION_SECRET`: Secret key for session encryption (required in production)
 - `SECURE_COOKIES`: Set to "true" to enable secure cookies (recommended in production)
-- `CSRF_KEY`: Secret key for CSRF token generation (required in production)
-- `ENVIRONMENT`: Set to "production" in production environments

 ## License